 No need to leave Rover the Dog behind when you buy your day rover!
 Dogs are very welcome at the railway and can travel free of charge as long as they don't take up a seat!

-We don't allow dogs into the dining carriages or Whistlestop cafe, but we have plenty of outside seating, loads of water bowls and if Rover visits the shop he may get a dog treat.
+We don't allow dogs into the dining carriages or The Station Cafe, but we have plenty of outside seating, loads of water bowls and if Rover visits the shop he may get a dog treat.

-We also have a resident canine Meeter and Greeter - Barney the Station Dog who has his own Facebook page.
-He'd love to see you!Barney the station dog
+We also have a resident canine Meeter and Greeter - Barney the Station Dog who has his own Facebook and Instagram page. @barneythestationdog He'd love to see you!Barney the station dog

-In addition to our Whistlestop Café patio seating, we have some grass picnic areas that customers are welcome to use.
+In addition to The Station Café patio seating, we have some grass picnic areas that customers are welcome to use.
 These are situated next to the Children's play area, by the car park and there are some additional picnic tables by the Miniature Railway.

 We hope you enjoy your time at The Friendly Steam Railway and if you are able to spare a few pennies as a donation we would really appreciate it.
 Donations go towards keeping our lovely heritage steam railway open for everyone to enjoy for years to come!